OferAvin/Debugging-lesson/README.md

 # Debugging-lesson
 Debugging lesson for matlab course<br>

+## Task
+get the minimal inter spike interval(ISI) for each of the trials in Spikes.mat

 ## Files
 debugging_class - pseudo code to teach how to start to write code<br>
 debugging_class2 - code with bugs<br>